 8. Wait for the Light

 Low light creates texture and form in your landscape photography.
-Unfortunately, many amateur photographers aren’t fully aware of this and bang-off hundreds of images while the sun is at its highest.
+Unfortunately, many amateur photographers aren’t fully aware of this and bang-off hundreds of images while the sun is at its highest, ignoring the rules of low light photography.

 Notice that in the above picture the low sun which is just behind the clouds adds not only a soft and muted colour to the image but also brings out the texture of the sea.